TimothyYe/k8s-offline/README.md

 # Kubernetes Offline

-Offline installation package for kubernetes.
+Offline installer for kubernetes.

 ## Introduction

 This project is modified from [k8s-deploy](https://github.com/xiaoping378/k8s-deploy), it provides offline installation solution for Kubernetes 1.5 & 1.6.
-It is useful to deploy K8S to OFFLINE production environment.
+It is useful for deploying K8S to OFFLINE production environment.

-The offline installation package will install:
+The offline installer will install:

 * Docker (1.12.6)
 * All the kubernetes components